muff1nman/oauth-openshift-springboot-example/blog3.md

 #### Setting up `clientId` and `clientSecret`

-The other two properties we did manually in Part 2 were the `clientId` and the `clientSecret` which came from the Service Account.
+The other two properties we did manually in Part 2 were the `clientId` and the `clientSecret` which came from the service account.
 For the `clientId`, we can add the necessary bits as environment variables to the DeploymentConfig.
 For the namespace value, we can utilize the [downward API][5] to pull it from `metadata.namespace`:

 ```